bjt-user/Linux/sed.md

 #### delete all lines until a specific line by regex

-Delete from the first line to a line that is exactly `is`:
+Delete from the first line to the first line that is exactly `is`:
 ```
 sed '0,/^is$/d' foobar.txt
 ```